ranjithkumar97/ranjithkumar97/README.md

 - 🔭 I’m currently working on **Financial Analysis**

-- 🌱 I’m currently learning **A crash course in Data Scienece @Johns Hopkins University**
+- 🌱 I’m currently learning **A crash course in Data Science @Johns Hopkins University**

 - 👯 I’m looking to collaborate on **Data Cleaning**